newrelic/newrelic-python-agent/PROCESS.md

 issue.
 When practical, it's best to "roll forward" by redeploying the previous release as a new version.

-1. If the manager on-call has not been paged, page the on-call manager and wait for acknowledgement.
-Indicate intention to unpublish the agent.
+1. Notify the team's manager and group lead prior to proceeding with unpublishing the agent.
+If after hours, page the manager on-call.

 1. Notify the #python-agent room with the following message:
    ```